camilothorne/pytorch_demos/README.md

 2) Self-attention layer as in [transformer attention](https://arxiv.org/pdf/1706.03762).
 In this case, the context
    $c$ is a matrix or tensor,
-   and $h$ is a fully connected (hidden) layer.
-This layer is usually fed into a linear (projection) layer whose output is fed to further downstream layers or directly into a softmax layer.
+   $h$ is a fully connected (hidden) layerm and $c$ is usually fed into a linear (projection) layer whose output is fed to further downstream layers or directly into a softmax layer for classification.
    Additionally, $\text{softmax}( u \cdot u^T)$ can be normalized by the square root $\sqrt{d}$ of a trainable scaling parameter $d$, but we avoid this for simplicity in this demo: